w-k-s/Salesforce-Loyalty-Experiment/README.md

 - [x] 9.
 Sign-up as Member (Username/Password)
 - [x] 10.
 Login as Member, View own Profile (but not other)
 - [x] 11.
 Use client_credentials grant for Transaction API
-- [ ] 12.
-Use client_credentials to impersonate member and Get member profile.
 - [ ] 13.
 Sign-up and sign-in with Google.

 ## Useful Resource